evaera/RoVer/README.md

                           they are triggered, whereas burst runs multiple at a time, and doesn't guarantee a particular order.
     "owner"             : String.
 Default "0".
 The Discord ID of the bot's owner.
     "commandPrefix"     : String.
 Default "!".
 The prefix for commands.
+    "shardLifeTime"     : Integer.
+Number of seconds each shard will run before closing.
+    "mainLifeTime"      : Integer.
+Number of seconds the main process will run before closing.
+(Need a process manager if you want it to relaunch)
 ```

 # To-do list and plans